-In BAD NEWS BEARS, ex-minor leaguer Morris Buttermaker (Walter Matthau) spikes his beer with liquor before taking a check to manage a little league baseball team.
+In BAD NEWS BEARS, ex-minor leaguer Morris Buttermaker (Walter Matthau) spikes his beer with liquor before taking a check to manage a Little League baseball team.
 An assortment of misfits, the Bears share one thing: they're all terrible players.
 At first, Buttermaker cares little for them.
 But after the boys get humiliated, he recruits secret weapon number one.
 More interested in ballet than baseball, Amanda (Tatum O'Neal), throws a knee-buckling curve.
 With Amanda pitching, and the others improving, the Bears gain respectability.
-When eleven-year-old, Harley-riding Kelly (Jackie Earle Haley) joins, the Bears become contenders.
+When 11year-old, Harley-riding Kelly (Jackie Earle Haley) joins, the Bears become contenders.
 In the finals they play the Yankees, whose manager (Vic Morrow) mercilessly drives his players.
 Caught up in the competition, Buttermaker mistreats his team, until he realizes that they're only children playing a game.
 In the end, though the Bears lose, they regain their pride as Buttermaker tastes redemption.

 Is it any good?